Purposeful Living

 3. We lean into the transformation that happens on the journey.

-Third, when starting over, we trust that the journey matters far more than the outcome of the journey.
+Third, when starting over, we trust that the journey matters far more than the outcome.

 Starting over can be hard, but there is beauty in the process of beginning again.
 God is with us in the process.
 Instead of sprinting toward the finish line, we stay in step with the Spirit of the Living God, and we keep our eyes open for the beauty woven into the process.